luistango04/Neuroclues/README.md

 The exercise I chose to do was a salary expectations game where I multiply my salary expectations by the length of the value of each node.
 I got a little bit lazy and decided to implement my classes inside the header files themselves to reduce the number of files.
 Honestly, I wish the syntax was this way as it makes it easier for me as outside to know where to go when something is wrong.

+Issues Currently:
+I had difficult converting the JSON file to a Proper Tree structure in the limited available time.

 Overview

 The project consists of the following components: